ribosomeprofiling/riboflow/README.md

 ## A Note on References

 RiboFlow is designed to work with transcriptomic references.
 RiboFlow does **NOT** work with genomic references.
-The users neede to provide a transcriptome reference and annotation to run this software.
+The users need to provide a transcriptome reference and annotation to run this software.
 There is a curated set of RiboFlow references, that users can download and use, in [this GitHub repository](https://github.com/ribosomeprofiling/references_for_riboflow)